ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   the ``SetAddressBase()``.
 Note that the current implementation don't support multiple controller, so each switch must be associated with a single controller.

+* For using ASCII traces it is necessary to manually include the ``ns3::PacketMetadata::Enable ()`` at the beginning of the program, before any packets are sent.